AbhishekPednekar84/personal-blog-site/content/linux-vps-deployment.md

 Summary: Set up a bare-bones Virtual Private (Linux) Server from scratch
 Cover: /static/images/black-gradient-article.jpg

-In my [previous](https://www.codedisciples.in/flask-heroku.html) post, we deployed a Flask application on Heroku.
+In the [previous](https://www.codedisciples.in/flask-heroku.html) post, we deployed a Flask application on Heroku.
 In this post, we will deploy the [same application](https://github.com/AbhishekPednekar84/flask_demo_app) on a Virtual Private (Linux) Server (VPS).
 Several providers offer VPS' hosted on a cloud-based infrastructure.
 [Linode](https://linode.com) and [DigitalOcean](https://digitalocean.com) are the more popular ones.
 We will be using DigitalOcean for our deployment.
 However, the setup and deployment steps will be the same for Linode or any other provider.

-This is the part one of a two-post series.
+This is the part one of a two-part series.
 In this post, we will set up a bare-bones Linux server and prime it for deployment.
 In part two, we will deploy the Flask application with **nginx** and **gunicorn**.

 The post assumes that the reader is familiar with the basics of Linux.